vladinson009/host-tattoo/README.md

 - Use Infinity pagination at the bottom of Gallery page

-- Check Tattoo details by clicking on the tattoo image(or Artist Details by click on artist name)
+- Check Tattoo details by clicking on the tattoo image(from homepage, artist's portfolio or Gallery)

 - Check Artists